 - Premature contractions are a common occurrence in pregnancy, particularly with twins and triplets.
 Most times they are not a sign of preterm labour.
-However, it can be very difficult to determine if labour is imminent or not and if you experience these symptoms, you should inform a healthcare professional immediately.
-See separate leaflet called Premature Labour.
+However, it can be very difficult to determine if labour is imminent or not, and if you experience these symptoms, you should inform a healthcare professional immediately.
+See the separate leaflet called Premature Labour.

 - Intrauterine growth restriction (IUGR).
 Most twins and triplets grow normally in the womb but they tend to be a little smaller than singleton babies, and some are a lot smaller.
 IUGR is more common in twin pregnancies and even more so in triplets.
 Premature delivery is sometimes recommended if one or more of your babies is very small and does not seem to be growing much.

 - The growth of twins tends to slow down if your pregnancy goes beyond 37 weeks.

 - Entangled umbilical cords.
 This may happen to babies who share a placenta and amniotic sac, particularly during vaginal birth.
 Sometimes the babies can tangle with one another, preventing you from pushing the first baby out.

 - Stillbirth.
 In pregnancies where there is one baby, the risk of stillbirth is around 5 in every 1,000 births.
 For twins, this rises to around 12 per 1,000 births, and for triplets 31 per 1,000.
 The risk is higher where the babies share a placenta.

 - Twin-to-twin transfusion syndrome (TTTS): this is described below.